Museum Accreditation Scheme

 Museums are periodically required to provide evidence that they continue to comply with the Accreditation Standard through the returns process.

-There are currently 42 Accredited Museums in Northern Ireland which are highlighted on our Museum Member pages.
+There are currently 40 Accredited Museums in Northern Ireland which are highlighted on our Museum Member pages.

 Museums can now register and start preparing applications on Grantium using the Access Grantium button in the ‘Get Started’ section of the ACE page.
+Further support on using Grantium can also be found here.

 To get started on Grantium, museums and galleries will first need to set up a user account and applicant profile if they haven’t already used this before.
 Once validated, they’ll be able to start working on their application or return on Grantium.